csrutil/whisper-dev/README.md

 - ⌨️ **Easy Typing** - Built-in keyboard on your device
 - 🔋 **Long Battery Life** - Runs for days on a single charge

+## 📥 Download

+Get the latest firmware from our [releases page](https://github.com/csrutil/whisper-dev/releases).

 ## 📱 Supported Devices

 | Device | Notes |